simonbelingar/algo-clicker-f/README.md

 run:
 index.html

 Rationale:
 - games are fun
 - games are complex to build
+- adding web3 elements is oftentimes uneccessarily complex
-- communities can benefit from a copy/paste game that they can easily share across different platforms
+- communities can benefit from a copy/paste template game that they can easily share across different platforms
-- for giveaways/competitions the prize wallet can be topped up with extra algos for extra prize (else it's funded by participants entry fees only)
+- for giveaways/competitions the prize wallet can be topped up with extra tokens for additional prize (by default it is funded only by participants entry fees)

 Pros:
 - all logic happens on client (can be hosted as static webpage)